 c.
-Unauthorized Disclosure-
+Unauthorized Disclosure

-- Distributing or otherwise publicizing materials created or produced during an investigation or Resolution Process except as required by law or as expressly permitted by the School; or - Publicly disclosing a Party's personally identifiable information obtained during an investigation or Resolution Process under this Policy and procedure without authorization or consent.
+• Distributing or otherwise publicizing materials created or produced during an investigation or d.
+Failure to Comply or Process Interference

+Resolution Process except as required by law or as expressly permitted by the School; or

+• Publicly disclosing a Party's personally identifiable information obtained during an investigation or Resolution Process under this Policy and procedure without authorization or consent.